VUEngine/vuengine.github.io/documentation/basics/building.md

 See the [Tasks](/documentation/basics/tasks/) page to learn how to set up a Task.

-> Tip: The JSON preferences editor will assist you with auto completion of option names and, if applicable, values.
+> **Tip**: The JSON preferences editor will assist you with auto completion of option names and, if applicable, values.

 ## The ROM file